fullstack-hy2020/misc/project.md

 - In the README of your repository you must have all of the following:
   - Link to an address, where the application is running.
 If you're creating a mobile application, demo will be scheduled individually.
-  - Some user instructions and explanation of the purpose of your project (ie. what does it do).
+  - Some user instructions and explanation of the purpose of your project (ie. what does it do), or a link to them
-    - Optionally, you can write them in a separate documentation file.
-In this case add a link to them in your README.
   - Link to work hours listing.
-Do it as a .md, pdf, or in some way that is immediately visible (ie. no file download required) Minimum precision level for time keeping is [this](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/tuntikirjanpito.md).
-The time keeping **must include the total sum of spent hours**.
-Time keeping and repository commit history must reasonably match each other.
+Do it as a .md, pdf, or in some way that is immediately visible (ie. no file download required)
+    - Sufficient precision level for time keeping is [this](https://github.com/mluukkai/OtmTodoApp/blob/master/dokumentaatio/tuntikirjanpito.md)
+    - The time keeping **must include the total sum of spent hours**
+    - Time keeping and repository commit history must reasonably match each other.
 Do intermediate commits!
-If working with a pair or a group, everyone keeps their own hours.
+    - If working with a pair or a group, everyone keeps their own hours.
   - If your project is split into several repositories, a link to the other repositories

 - Your repository and code base must be presentable.
 No out-commented or otherwise unused code or such.

-If some of the above mentioned requirements are not satisfied when applying for credits, your project will most likely not be graded and you will be asked to fix them.
+If some of the above mentioned requirements are not satisfied when applying for credits, your project will not be graded and you will be asked to fix them.

 Why?